-Of course, if you have confidence in overclocking and are ready to give it a try, you should also pay attention to the model of the motherboard when purchasing.
+Of course, if you have confidence in overclocking and are ready to try it, you should also pay attention to the model of the motherboard when purchasing.
 Only some motherboards provide the base frequency overclocking function.

 In terms of overclocking, the traditional way of entering the UEFI BIOS interface and manually setting the base frequency, multiplier, and voltage is outdated.

-You can also automatically detect and set the frequency, and even adjust the number of cores according to the required working mode.
-With this two software, overclocking settings are very simple.
+You can also automatically detect and set the frequency and adjust the number of cores according to the required working mode.
+With these two software, overclocking settings are very simple.

 Graphics Cards Overclocking Tools

 The same is true for graphics cards.
-Many manufacturers have launched their own graphics card management software which has overclocking functions.
+Many manufacturers have launched their own graphics card management software with overclocking functions.